 1. Connect with the Powerful

 Connect with your Lord.
-Gather extra energy as you follow the Prophet Muhammad, peace and blessings be upon him's, advice while traveling.
+Gather extra energy as you follow the advice of Prophet Muhammad, peace and blessings be upon him, while traveling.
 Recite the Duas (supplications) of travel and ask that He makes your trip easy for you and protects you from all kinds of harm.
 These prayers will also help you focus on the purpose of your travel and how to make the best use of it.

-If you travel often and regularly face problems, the Department of Homeland Security does have a process to take your name off those lists.
+If you travel often and regularly face problems, the Department of Homeland Security does have a process to take your name off of those lists.
 Apply here to get a redress number.
-Trust me, the government is not all crazy.
 This complaint process has worked for many people I know.
 So do try the process instead of just complaining about it.
-If the government clears you off their list, they will mail you a redress number which you should put whenever you are booking your flight and they will recognize that you are not the person they are looking for.
+If the government clears you off of their list, they will mail you a redress number which you should put in or give whenever you are booking your flight.
+This will let them recognize that you are not the person they are looking for.

 3. File your complaint